geleto/cascador-ai/README.md

 ### 🧩 Composable & Reusable Components

 Cascador-AI treats every piece of your AI workflow—from a simple text generator to a complex multi-step agent—as a modular, reusable component.
-Because you define logic as code, you can encapsulate functionality into distinct `TextGenerator`, `ObjectGenerator`, or `ScriptRunner` instances.
+Because you define logic as code, you can encapsulate functionality into distinct `TextGenerator`, `ObjectGenerator`, or `Script` instances.

 These components are not just static definitions; they are callable functions that can be passed around, nested, and composed.
 You can call one component from within another's script or template by simply adding it to the `context`.
 This allows you to build sophisticated systems from smaller, testable, and self-contained parts, promoting clean architecture and avoiding monolithic, hard-to-maintain agent definitions.
 For even more powerful composition, Cascada templates and scripts can also `include` files, `import` macros, and `extend` parent templates and scripts.